By Eric Johnson

 I have more to boast of than ever any man had.
 I am the only man that has ever been able to keep a whole church together since the days of Adam.
 A large majority of the whole have stood by me.
 Neither Paul, John, Peter, nor Jesus ever did it.
 I boast that no man ever did such a work as I (May 26, 1844, History of the Church 6:408-409).
 Click here

 Smith was murdered at the Carthage Jail on June 27, 1844.
-Latter-day Saints believe he was a martyr for his faith.
+Latter-day Saints believe he died as a martyr for his faith.
 For more, check out The “Martyrdom” of Joseph Smith

 Another article to consider: Citations from LDS leaders on Joseph Smith